 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-Although they are very similar, there are some key differences between folic acid and folate.
-Both relate to vitamin B-9, which plays a key role in preventing birth irregularities and aiding the production of healthy red blood cells.
+Both folate and folic acid relate to vitamin B-9, which plays a key role in preventing birth irregularities and aiding the production of healthy red blood cells.
+However, there are also key differences between the two.

 Folate and folic acid have very similar effects.
 Both help the body create new cells, such as red blood cells.